rhigginbottom/rhigginbottom.github.io/book.md

 * [PDF](la-book-screen.pdf) (for viewing on a screen)
 * [PDF](la-book-print.pdf) (for printing)

-The book was most recently updated on 13 May 2024.
+The book was most recently updated on 1 August 2024.